-- The high capacity Enhanced-IDE hard disk drive. - The hard drive is upgradeable, enabling you to increase your storage capacity in the future.
-Consult your dealer if you need to upgrade. - The high speed optical drive.
+- High capacity Enhanced-IDE hard disk drive. - The hard drive is upgradeable, enabling you to increase your storage capacity in the future.
+Consult your dealer if you need to upgrade. - High speed optical drive.

-Depending on the model you purchased, you have a Tray-in DVD/CD-RW combo drive or DVD-Dual drive.
+Depending the model you purchased, you have a Slot-loading DVD/CD-RW combo drive or DVD-RW drive.
 The optical drive provides increased storage capacity, as well as offering a host of multimedia possibilities.